|Stuffing balls, rustling roast potatoes and a garnish of fresh thyme and |

 You can make this stuffing, and wrap it in bacon, the day before your feast, and then simply sling the balls into the oven towards the end of the turkey-cooking time.

-Safari apricot mebos, which is made from dried, salted apricots, and is unsugared.
+Look out in the supermarket for Safari apricot mebos, which is made from dried, salted apricots, and is unsugared.
 It has a powerful tart-sweet flavour, so don't be tempted to use too much of it.
 If you're not in South Africa, use good dried apricots instead - see recipe below.
 If you'd like to try another sort of stuffing, you'll find links to three more of my festive recipes at the end of this blogpost.

 Bacon-Wrapped Apricot & Macadamia Stuffing Balls for Roast Turkey